 Limited Clients.
 Proven Results.

-By limiting the number of clients we serve, the Domestic Violence Attorneys at Stiefvater Law can devote the time and resources needed to successfully defend your Northfield Center domestic violence charge.
-Domestic Violence Defense Lawyer Robert Stiefvater has established himself as a "go to" attorney for those facing domestic violence charges in Northfield Center, Ohio.
+By limiting the number of clients we serve, the Domestic Violence Lawyers at Stiefvater Law can devote the time and resources needed to successfully defend your Northfield Center domestic violence charge.
+Domestic Violence Attorney Robert Stiefvater has established himself as a "go to" attorney for those facing domestic violence charges in Northfield Center, Ohio.

 Ohio law defines Domestic Violence as: